singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/payment-strategy/index.md

 ##### returns:

-- Price of calling service in cogs. (int)
+- Price of calling service in AFET. (int)